oegedijk/explainerdashboard/README.md

 - *Permutation importances* (how much does the model metric deteriorate when you shuffle a feature?)
 - *Partial dependence plots* (how does the model prediction change when you vary a single feature?
 - *Shap interaction values* (decompose the shap value into a direct effect an interaction effects)
-- For Random Forests: what is the prediction of each *individual decision tree*, and what is the path through each tree?
+- For Random Forests: what is the prediction of each *individual decision tree*, and what is the path through each tree? (using `dtreeviz`)
-- Plus for classifiers: precision plots, confusion matrixm, ROC AUC plot, PR AUC plot, etc
+- Plus for classifiers: precision plots, confusion matrix, ROC AUC plot, PR AUC plot, etc

 ## Installation